Spiritual Health: Q&A with College Chaplain Adam Rick and Director of Health Services Brock Lutz

 1. What is spiritual health and how is it integrated into overall health?

 Rick: Spiritual health is the right integration and proportionality of all aspects of our health with each other and with ultimate reality.
-In other words, a spiritually healthy person is on the inside what they present themselves to be on the outside: they’re yes is yes and their no is no; their actions align with their principles; who people think they are aligns with who they think they are; who they are in private corresponds to who they are in public; their most important relationships tend to build them up rather than tear them down.
+In other words, a spiritually healthy person is on the inside what they present themselves to be on the outside: their yes is yes and their no is no; their actions align with their principles; who people think they are aligns with who they think they are; who they are in private corresponds to who they are in public; their most important relationships tend to build them up rather than tear them down.
 And “spiritual” health comes when all of these things together, which touch on our social, mental, emotional, behavioral, and vocational well-being, are themselves properly aligned with ultimate and objectively true things: God, his creation, and his ways with his creation.
 This kind of ultimate alignment will necessarily produce a right proportionality in the various aspects of our being, such that our loves and desires and priorities are rightly aligned.
 Spiritual health, in short, is what we mean by “integrity,” the whole person properly integrated with itself, with others, and with God.

 Lutz: I’m not sure a person can be spiritually healthy without it being connected to all the other areas—emotions, thoughts/perspective, physical life, relationships, behaviors, and choices.
 Adam [Rick] often points out that integrity and integrated are the same Latin roots; thus, the integrity we often discuss around Hillsdale reflects a person whose emotions and behavior and spiritual life are all in communication and informing and influencing one another.